microrb/microrb.com/README.md

 ## Project Submission Policy

-  * We don't accept ActiveSupport as a dependency because:
+  * We don't accept ActiveSupport as a Dependency because:
     * monkey-patching is bad m'kay
     * implicit dependencies inside activesupport via requires is also bad
     * it's a huge dependency that is often used without any good reasons (ie "oh I need Hash#symbolize_keys!")